EMD AEM-7: Retirement

-SEPTA will continue to use electric traction, replacing its seven AEM-7s and lone ABB ALP-44, an improved AEM-7, with fifteen ACS-64s.
+SEPTA continues to use electric traction, replacing its seven AEM-7s and lone ABB ALP-44, an improved AEM-7, with fifteen ACS-64s.
 The first SEPTA ACS-64, #901, entered revenue service on July 11, 2018.
 On December 1, 2018, SEPTA held a farewell excursion for the AEM-7 and ALP-44 locomotives along the Paoli/Thorndale Line.

 Post-retirement

 Two locomotives, ex-Amtrak Nos.
 928 and 942, were moved to the Transportation Technology Center in July 2017.
+15 AEM-7s entered storage at the Seaview Transportation Company in Rhode Island amid potential interest from the MBTA.
+When the MBTA declined to acquire the units, Seaview began scrapping them, with three units remaining in late 2024.

 Caltrain, which operates commuter trains in the San Francisco Bay Area, purchased two retired Amtrak AEM-7s to test their electrification system once completed.
 The units would also serve as backup power for EMU cars.
 On June 7, 2018, the board awarded two contracts totalling approximately $600,000: one to purchase two AEM-7ACs from Mitsui & Co, and the other to Amtrak for refurbishment, training, and transportation to the Caltrain maintenance facility in San Jose.
 Locomotive Nos.
 929 and 938 were delivered to California by Amtrak in June 2019.

-Seven of the remaining SEPTA AEM-7s were leased to NJ Transit beginning in late December 2018 for the purpose of allowing NJ Transit to roster additional locomotives equipped with positive train control (PTC) in order to meet a deadline for operating PTC-capable equipment.
+The seven SEPTA AEM-7s were leased to NJ Transit beginning in late December 2018 for the purpose of allowing NJ Transit to roster additional locomotives equipped with positive train control (PTC) in order to meet a deadline for operating PTC-capable equipment.
 However, they were never used and subsequently returned.
 SEPTA then used them exclusively for overnight work service during autumn, cleaning tracks and applying traction gel.
 In 2022, SEPTA sold the AEM-7s and ALP-44 for scrap.

-Two units have been preserved: ex-Amtrak Nos.
-915 at the Railroad Museum of Pennsylvania, and 945 at the Illinois Railway Museum.
+Three ex-Amtrak units have been preserved: Nos.
+915 at the Railroad Museum of Pennsylvania, 945 at the Illinois Railway Museum, and 917 at the Danbury Railway Museum.
+A fourth unit, no. 927, was purchased from Seaview by Northeast Rail Heritage Inc. in 2024 for eventual preservation.